1619 Boston Road Bronx, NY 10460

 For general information about Bard Early College, click here.

-New York City residents who are in the 8th grade.
+All New York City residents who are in the 8th grade may apply, but priority is given to Bronx residents.

 The application is available in your MySchools account.
 Private and parochial school students should ask their guidance counselor or high school placement counselor for assistance in setting up a MySchools account.

-The code for the Manhattan campus is M51A, the Code for the Queens campus is Q74B and the code for the Bronx campus is X49C
+The code for the Bronx campus is X49C.
+Manhattan campus is M51A, the Code for the Queens campus is Q74B, and the code for the Brooklyn campus is K81A.

 You will only need to take the assessment once.
-You must list BHSEC Manhattan, BHSEC Queens, and BHSEC Bronx as three separate choices on your DOE High School Application.
-You must rank the three campuses in preference order.
-If you are accepted to one of our campuses this does not mean you are automatically accepted to one of our other campuses Meaning, if you rank all three campuses on your high school application, and you are matched to the one that you ranked lower on your application, you may not be able to switch to the higher ranked campus because the Department of Education sees the two campuses as separate schools.
+You must list BHSEC Bronx, BHSEC Manhattan, BHSEC Queens, and BHSEC Brooklyn as four separate choices on your DOE High School Application.
+You must rank the four campuses in preference order.
+If you are accepted to one of our campuses this does not mean you are automatically accepted to one of our other campuses, meaning, if you rank all four campuses on your high school application, and you are matched to the one that you ranked lower on your application, you may not be able to switch to the higher ranked campus because the Department of Education sees the campuses as separate schools.
+Also, remember, that priority to the Bronx campus is given to Bronx residents.

-Again, you only submit your BHSEC assessment once.
+Again, you only complete your BHSEC assessment once.

 You may only take the assessment once during the academic school year.
-If applying to all three campuses, you only need to take the assessment one time.
+If applying to all four campuses, you only need to take the assessment one time.

 Official notification of acceptance to all New York City public high schools is sent by the Department of Education to the middle school guidance counselors and to each student’s MY SCHOOLS account.
 The notification date is determined by the Department of Education’s Office of Enrollment.